 By this point, you have a table showing your team’s timesheets and their internal hourly rates (i.e., the money you pay them for each hour of work).
 Now it’s time to add a column for their external hourly rates (i.e., the money you charge your client for an hour of a given employee’s work).
 You can do it by adding a new custom values column and typing values into cells.

 Your company’s profit is the difference between the external rate and the internal one.
 Let’s create a column that calculates the profit and multiply it by the hours your employees worked on this project.
 Add a new “custom calculation field”.
 Name it (e.g., “Profits”), pick the currency type, and enter the following formula:

 (Custom values: external hourly rate – Custom values: internal hourly rate) * (Timesheets:Time/60)

 The final thing to do is to sum your employee’s profits in the total row.
 Click on it and enter:

 Of course, you can further customize it by filtering information or adding new columns.
 Teamdeck’s reports are very powerful, so you should be able to tailor them to your organization’s needs.

 Would you like to chat about adding Teamdeck to your company’s project management stack?
-Schedule a call with Joanna, our customer success expert.
+Schedule a call with Aniela, our customer success expert.
 She’ll walk you through the app and help you set it up for your team.